 - Children's Hospital of Georgia lobby

-At the Commit to Quit stations pledge to quit smoking traditional or e-cigarettes or pledge to tell others about the importance of quitting smoking and about the Augusta University Cancer Center's cessation services.
-Information about health consequences of tobacco use, the Augusta University Cancer Center's Tobacco Cessation Services, and the lung screening program will be available.
+At the Commit to Quit stations pledge to quit smoking traditional or electronic-cigarettes or pledge to tell others about the importance of quitting smoking and about the Augusta University Cancer Center's cessation services.
+Information about health consequences of tobacco use, the Georgia Cancer Center's Tobacco Cessation Services, and the lung screening program will be available.